fyne-io/developer.fyne.io/started/index.md

 <img src="/images/started/setup.png" style="width: 320px" />
 </p>

+If there are any problems with your installation see the [troubleshooting](/faq/troubleshoot) section for hints.

 ## Run the demo

 If you want to see the Fyne toolkit in action before you start to code your own application,